JasonLocklin/Dissertation/VWM/Methods.md

-Patient Database (Funded through the Heart and Stroke Foundation of Ontario, https://uwaterloo.ca/neurological-patient-database/), who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66, see table [tbl:VWM] for more details), and a healthy older control group recruited from the University of Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
+Patient Database (Funded through the Heart and Stroke Foundation of Ontario, https://uwaterloo.ca/neurological-patient-database/), who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66, see table [tbl.VWM] for more details), and a healthy older control group recruited from the University of Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
 All of the neurological patients were